Hetzner’s services are great, but their networking topology and setup is … not ideal.

 Prerequisites and examples:

-• Your Proxmox server (named here as “Host”) has a Public IP, initially assigned by Hetzner.
-In this example we’ll use 1.1.1.1 and name it “Host IP”;
+- Your Proxmox server (named here as “Host”) has a Public IP, initially assigned by Hetzner.
+In this example we’ll use

-• You’ve created a vSwitch with VLAN ID 4000.
+.
 This vSwitch will be used by VMs for Public/internet traffic.
 VMs will be able to use this vSwitch in order to access the Internet.
-We’ll name it “Public vSwitch”;
+We’ll name it “Public vSwitch”; - You’ve purchased an extra IP Class for the “Public vSwitch”.
+In this example we will use

-• You’ve created a vSwitch with VLAN ID 4001.
+.
 This vSwitch will be used for LAN traffic exclusively.
 VMs will be able to use this vSwitch in order to connect to each other but will not be able to access the internet via this vSwitch.
-We’ll name this “Private vSwitch”;
+We’ll name this “Private vSwitch”; - Your Proxmox Host’s NIC is named

-Before continuing please make sure that you have your Host IP noted down, your vSwitches are created and that the “Public IPs” class is assigned to the “Public vSwitch” (4000).
+Before continuing please make sure that you have your Host IP noted down, your vSwitches are created and that the “Public IPs” class is assigned to the “Public vSwitch” (4000

 Setting up the Proxmox Host

-First we’re going to add the Host IP address (1.1.1.1) to the Proxmox Host.
+) to the Proxmox Host.
 Remember that this is the IP provided by Hetzner upon deployment.
 This is not the IP that’s assigned to the Public vSwitch.

 auto lo